 Recommended for you

-Whether it's free or merely frugal, passengers can add even more enjoyment to an Atlanta Streetcar trip with these nine value-adds:
+Since it's free, passengers can add even more enjoyment to an Atlanta Streetcar trip with these nine value-adds:

 Climate control.
 The streetcar has AC and cozy heat.
 So even if you actually drove to the downtown area and parked, consider hopping aboard to cool off or warm down, depending on the season.

 Seguing aboard with a segway.
 While you'd anticipate being able to bring your bike onto the streetcar (after all, a big part of the philosophy behind bringing it back after 50 years of inactivity was reducing environmental impact), it's very cool that segways are also allowed, in the low-floor section only.
 Great excuse to take your favorite walking-challenged senior citizen out and about to some destinations in the Centennial Park Area.

 Visiting the AIDS Memorial Quilt's new downtown home.
 There's something fitting about taking a quiet, "everyone welcome" method of transportation to experience the powerful message of the 54-ton quilt, which moved to this spot near the Center for Civil and Human Rights in downtown Atlanta only last year.

 Hitching a ride to your next haircut.
 Another "who knew?" among the places near Atlanta Streetcar stops: Vintage the Barber SHOP, near the Luckie at Cone stop.
 It's old school and also famous for shearing Olympic swimmer Michael Phelps on a recent visit.

 Tracking progress so you don't waste time.
 The streetcar concept in the ATL may hark back to the days before car traffic took over downtown, but it's got a modern vehicle tracking system that lets you know where the vehicles are and when they will reach their next stop, along with an interactive map that shows the route and the vehicle's progress along it.